menatwork/parallax-doku/README.md

 * Unpack the archive on your server
 * Open the installation directory in your web browser
 * Update the database
+* Clean the field URL suffix in the contao settings
 * Set the configurations in the parallax menu entry